platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ## Prerequisites

-To follow along with this tutorial you'll need to have these things installed:
+To follow along with this tutorial you will need to have these things installed:

 - [Node.js](https://nodejs.org/) >= v16.17.0 or >= v18.8.0
 - [npm](https://docs.npmjs.com/cli/) v7 or later
 - A code editor, for example [Visual Studio Code](https://code.visualstudio.com/)

-You'll also need to have some experience with JavaScript, and be comfortable with running commands in a terminal.
+You will also need to have some experience with JavaScript, and be comfortable with running commands in a terminal.

-## Build the backend
+## Build the Backend

 ### Create a Platformatic API

-First, let's create our project directory:
+First, let us create our project directory:

 ```bash
 mkdir -p tutorial-movie-quotes-app/apps/movie-quotes-api/